jason-klein/vibeathon-2025p3/docs/mvp-plan.md

 **List View:**
 - All tasks (pending and completed)
+- Show if task is linked to an appointment (with link to appointment details)
 - Filter: Show completed / Show pending
 - "Add New Task" button

 **Add Task Form:**
 - Description (required)
 - Instructions (optional)
+- Optional: Link to appointment (dropdown of appointments)

 **Task Details:**
 - Display description and instructions
+- Show linked appointment (if any) with link to appointment details
 - "Mark as Complete" button (if not completed)
 - "Mark as Incomplete" button (if completed)
 - "Edit Task" button
 - "Delete Task" button (with confirmation)

+**Note:** Tasks can be created from either the Task Manager OR directly from an Appointment Details page

 ---